 Photo from Library of Congress

 R. H. Macy & Company acquired several American department store chains between 1924 and 1947.
-Toledo's LaSalle & Koch (LaSalle's) was the first, followed by Atlanta's Davison-Paxon (Davison's), Newark's L. Bamberger & Company (Bamberger's), O'Connor & Moffat (which became Macy's San Francisco) and John Taylor Dry Goods (renamed Macy's Kansas City).
+Toledo's LaSalle & Koch (LaSalle's) was the first, followed by Atlanta's Davison-Paxon (Davison's), Newark's L. Bamberger & Company (Bamberger's), O'Connor & Moffat (which became Macy's California) and John Taylor Dry Goods (renamed Macy's Kansas City).